 It’s really tricky to take vacations if you live in Japan.
 You have to request them really far in advance.

-Golden Week happens at the end of April and early May (in 2021, it’s April 29-May 5.)
+Golden Week happens at the end of April and early May (in 2022, it’s April 29-May 5.)
 And Hawaii is flooded with Japanese tourists.
 This is not the best time to visit Hawaii.

 I recommend avoiding Golden Week (especially if you’re heading to Oahu) because it will be tricky to find hotel rooms, beaches will be crowded, and you might not get to do all the tours or attractions you want.